-The Board believes that the members of the HR Committee have the qualifications and experience in human resources matters and, in particular, executive compensation to fulfill their responsibilities.
+The Board believes that the members of the HR Committee have the qualifications and experience in human resources governance matters and, in particular, executive compensation to fulfill their responsibilities.

-The HR Committee held 7 meetings during Fiscal 2020.
-The President & CEO and the Senior Vice President, Deposit Services & Chief Human Resources Officer attend HR Committee meetings but do not have the right to vote.
+The HR Committee held 7 meetings during Fiscal 2023.
+The President & CEO and the Chief Human Resources Officer attend HR Committee meetings but do not have the right to vote.
 The HR Committee regularly holds in-camera sessions without management present.
 The HR Committee may also engage the services of an independent compensation consultant at their discretion.